 Once this is set, you can install other executables using pixi

 as the software manager, as long as they are released in one of the conda channels.
-For example to install bcftools
+For example to install Rstudio server:

 the text editor,